top of page

 • What timing or volatility risks am I comfortable with?

-These questions are meant to clarify, not to discourage.
 Hopefully with time and the continued acceptance of early cryptocurrency adopters we will begin to witness a growing trend in real estate crypto transactions.

 A calculator, floor plans, keys and clipboard on a desk.